BenediktMester/FLODIS/README.md

 # FLODIS
 FLODIS links estimates of flood-induced human displacements, fatalities, and economic damages to flooded areas observed through remote sensing.

+The "FLODIS_datasets_output" folder contains the final FLODIS datasets for displacement, fatalities and damages.
+Additionally, geocoded IDMC data on displacement between 2008 and 2021 is provided, which can be linked with other hazard inventories.

 The "scripts" folder consists of the following scripts:

 - 01_IDMC_geolocation.ipynb